 New Westminster, BC Canada, V3M 0G3

-CG Masters is conveniently located on the New Westminster Skytrain Platform at Plaza 88, just 20 minutes by train from Vancouver.
-Plaza 88 has many amenities including restaurants, Landmark Cinema, banks and pub.
+CG Masters is conveniently located on the New Westminster Skytrain Platform, just 20 minutes by train from Vancouver.
+The station has many amenities including restaurants, Landmark Cinema, banks and pub.
 Once registered, you will receive payment information by email.
 Once payment is complete, your seat will be confirmed by email.

 Peter Bowmar – Houdini Instructor